unjs/unstorage/docs/content/6.drivers/webdav.md

 # Webdav

+Store data on a WebDAV server such as [NextCloud](https://nextcloud.com/).

+This driver implements meta for relavent [DAV properties](http://www.webdav.org/specs/rfc4918.html#dav.properties).

-The driver is powered by the [`webdav`](https://www.npmjs.com/package/webdav) module, but currently only supports read-only use via standard username/password authentication.
+The driver currently only supports read-only functions.

-Fetches all possible keys once and keep it in cache for 10 minutes.
-Cache only applies to fetching keys.

 ```js
 import { createStorage } from "unstorage";